Predrag-Jandric/CSS-3-cards/README.md

-# 🛠 3 column cards challenge
+# 🛠 CSS - 3 cards

 # 🔗 [Live Preview](https://hardcore-heyrovsky-bea950.netlify.app/)
 ![Design preview for the Profile card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-Thanks for checking out my one of many practice projects.

-- In this challenge I build some basic component cards arranged in a column, using basic HTML and CSS, the cards are also responsive on all devices.
+- This early challenge was about building 3 basic cards arranged in a row, using basic HTML and CSS.
+Under certain screen width the cards are arranged in a column

-[Frontend Mentor](https://www.frontendmentor.io/profile/PeterJan285) is a community that helps programmers improve their coding skills by building realistic projects as challenges.
+- [Frontend Mentor](https://www.frontendmentor.io) is a website that challenges new developers to improve their coding skills by building realistic projects, it provides all the building materials.

+### Languages and features 👨‍💻

+- CSS: flexbox, responsiveness.

+Thanks for checking out my projects.